plawlost/yazzone/data/essays/fatherhood-founderhood.md

 Here's something I learned watching my dad that most leadership books get wrong: the best way to develop people isn't to give them easy wins.
 It's to give them hard problems with good support.

-When I was fifteen, he put me in charge of planning a family trip.
+At the age of twelve, he put me in charge of planning a family trip.
 Not just picking activities - handling budget, logistics, backup plans, everything.
 When I got overwhelmed, he didn't take over.
 He asked questions that helped me think through the problems myself.

 "What happens if the flight gets canceled?"
 "How do you know if we're spending too much?"